Crowder falls 7-6 in first-round game at NJCAA World Series

 Lucas Davenport earned the win for Blinn after giving up five runs on 12 hits while striking out five and walking none in seven innings.

 Crowder will now have to battle back from the losers' bracket in the double-elimination tourney.
-The Roughriders will face the loser of Monday's game between Southern Nevada and Florence Darlington (South Carolina) in an elimination game 9 a.m.
+The Roughriders will face the loser of Monday's game between Southern Nevada and South Carolina's Florence Darlington in an elimination game at 9 a.m.
 Tuesday.